horville-hootenkline/DnDj/README.md

 - mute.

-- automatically sync everyone to the same time elapsed on all tracks (when a playing logs into a session their audio syncs automatically with the GM's).
+- automatically sync everyone to the same time elapsed on all tracks (when a player logs into a session their audio syncs automatically with the GM's).

 - Session memory - the ability to load your last mix.